-Building on the articles published today by the Islington Gazette, this post (and others to follow) give further detail on the documents Fallen Angels produced.
+Building on the articles published in May 2017 by the Islington Gazette, this post (and others to follow) give further detail on the documents Fallen Angels produced.
 First read (and watch) below:

 - Video: Pro-paedophile links of former Mayor

 - Secret papers show how Archway was nerve centre for child sex apologists in early 1980s

 - Islington kids’ homes scandal shame of ex-Mayor Sandy Marks’ pro-paedophile past